mongodb/docs/source/includes/list-table-cluster-options.rst

    * - :guilabel:`Instance Size`

-     - The combination of memory, storage, and IOPS of the servers that run your MongoDB cluster.
+     - The memory, storage, and IOPS specification for each server for your MongoDB cluster.
 Each instance size comes with a default set of resources, but you can customize the servers to meet your use case.
 You can modify the following, which changes the cost:

        - :guilabel:`Custom Storage Capacity`: The size of the server root volume.